shadowy-pycoder/pyya/README.md

 `paya` automatically adds underscore prefix to Python keywords and can be configured to convert `camelCase` or `PascalCase` keys to snake_case.

 If `raise_error_non_identifiers` is True, `pyya` will raise error if section name is not valid Python identifier.

+## Contributing

+Are you a developer?

+- Fork the repository
+- Create your feature branch: `git switch -c my-new-feature`
+- Commit your changes: `git commit -am 'Add some feature'`
+- Push to the branch: `git push origin my-new-feature`
+- Submit a pull request